New revenues dominate deficit talks

 The aides, who spoke on condition of anonymity because of the sensitivity of the negotiations, said the mortgage tax idea and paring other tax breaks were part of a $1.2 trillion deficit reduction plan proposed by some of the Republican members.

-The added revenues from limiting deductions would have amounted to about $250 billion over 10 years, Democratic aides said.
+The added revenues from limiting deductions would amount to about $250 billion over 10 years, Democratic aides said.

-But at the same time, the Republican plan proposed a big tax cut for the wealthiest by lowering the top tax rate to 28 percent, from the current 35 percent.
+But at the same time, the Republican plan proposes a big tax cut for the wealthiest by lowering the top tax rate to 28 percent, from the current 35 percent.

 Senator John Kerry, a Democratic member of the super committee, told reporters: "I'll be very clear that whatever they've (Republicans) put there doesn't get the job done.
 And we've got some distance to travel."